 5.10 Review by the Dean

-b) The Dean, after considering the advice of the advisory committee, (i) may refer the case back to the Head and the departmental standing committee for reconsideration; or (ii) make a recommendation to the President pursuant to Article 5.11.
+e) The Dean, after considering the advice of the advisory committee, (i) may refer the case back to the Head and the departmental standing committee for reconsideration; or (ii) make a recommendation to the President pursuant to 5.11.

 5.11 Dean: Recommendation to the President

-a) The Dean shall, except when his or her decision concerning an initial appointment or a promotion not arising out of a periodic review under Article 9 below is negative, forward his or her recommendation to the President together with the recommendations received from the Department.
+a) The Dean shall, except when his/her decision concerning an initial appointment or a promotion not arising out of a periodic review under Article 9 below is negative, forward his/her recommendation to the President together with the recommendations received from the Department.

 b) If the Dean’s recommendation is different from either that of the Head or that of the departmental standing committee, the Dean shall inform the President of the reasons for this.

 a) In all cases other than initial appointments, the Dean shall, at the time the recommendations are being forwarded to the President, inform the candidate in writing of his or her recommendation.